 Use case A: AF outside of UE is API invoker

 - For mutual authentication of API invoker AF and API exposing function in this use case, TS 33.122 [5] is reused.

+- For mutual authentication of API invoker AF and CCF in this use case, TS 33.122 [5] is reused.

 - For authorization, the OAuth2.0 Framework is one option.
 The API invoker has the role of the OAuth client.